dimkroon/dimkroon.github.io/guides/install-from-zip.md

 ### Install an addon from zip file

 There are various ways to install an add-on in Kodi.
-The most simple method is to install from a repository.
-Another way is to manually install an addon packed as a zip file.
+The most convenient method is to install from a repository.
+Another way is to manually install an addon packed as a zip file, and that's actually quite simple as well.
 Add-ons served on this site are all available as zip file.
 In this how-to we will install such an add-on as zip file.

 In order to allow installing add-ons from zip file, ensure you have 'settings -> system -> addons -> unknown sources' enabled in Kodi.
 Click for